kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 ```

 After the installation, run the following command to check whether all the pods are in running status:
-Depending on your machine’s capability, it may take a few minutes to reach full running status:

 ```SHELL
 kubectl get pod -n kubeflow